RapidFireAI/rapidfireai/README.md

 ### Controller

 Runs as part of the user’s console or Notebook process.
-Orchestrates the entire training lifecycle including model creation, worker management, and scheduling.
+Orchestrates the entire training lifecycle including model creation, worker management, and scheduling, as well as the entire RAG/context engineering pipeline for evals.
 The `run_fit` logic handles sample preprocessing, model creation for given knob configurations, worker initialization, and continuous monitoring of training progress across distributed workers.
+The `run_evals` logic handles data chunking, embedding, retrieval, reranking, context construction, and generation for inference evals.

 ### Worker

-Handles the actual model training and inference on the GPUs.
-Workers poll the Database for tasks, load dataset chunks, and execute training runs with checkpointing and progress reporting.
+Handles the actual model training and inference on the GPUs for `run_fit` and the data preprocessing and inference evals for `run_evals`.
+Workers poll the Database for tasks, load dataset shards, and execute training runs with checkpointing and progress reporting.
 Currently expects any given model for given batch size to fit on a single GPU.

 ### Experiment